-How does a critical interrogation of the (de)territoriality of cyberspace disrupt the dominant paradigms of space, place, and movement?
+How does a critical interrogation of the (de)territoriality of cyberspace disrupt taken-for-granted assumptions about space, place, and movement?

-What is the relationship between critical digital media studies and theorizations of knowledge production and relations of power?
+How might critical digital media studies approaches expand our theorizations of knowledge production and relations of power?

 How does digital media and technology reconfigure our relationships to bodies, environment(s), temporality, and matter?